nickminaev/handson/intro-to-kubernetes/README.md

  - Whenever there's a change, it replaces the Pods with the new ones gradually
  - Also, Deployments drive the ReplicaSets, so the underlying ReplicaSet keeps the application stable

- As it was noted, the ReplicaSets are never used.
-Instead, due to the reasons above we use Deployments.
+Due to the advantages listed above, the ReplicaSets are never used.
+Instead, we always use Deployments to control stateless applications.

 ---

 Under the hood, a Deployment creates another ReplicSet and starts to dynamically update the sizes of two ReplicaSets at the same time.
 The following operations are performed behind the scenes:

+- The size of the newly created ReplicaSet is increased by 1.
+A new Pod with the new specification is created.
 - The old ReplicaSet's size is decreased by 1.
 This causes one of the Pods to get deleted.
-- The size of the newly created ReplicaSet is increased by 1.
-A new Pod with the new specification is created.

 The above is repeated till the size of the new ReplicaSet is equal to the size of the Deployment, and the size of the old ReplicaSet is equal to 0.